Euchie23/GeoTentacles/hotspot_predictions/README.md

 ---

 ## 🧭 Summary Statement
 This module demonstrates how spatial hotspot analysis can be extended into **probabilistic prediction** using machine learning, while maintaining ecological interpretability and transparency.
-Together with Project A, it forms a coherent analytical pipeline from historical mapping to forward-looking decision support.
+Together with hotspot_dynamics, it forms a coherent analytical pipeline from historical mapping to forward-looking decision support.

 ---

-## 🔗 Relationship to Project A
+## 🔗 Relationship to hotspot_dynamics
-This project is a direct continuation of **Project A — 20-Year Spatio-Temporal Hotspot Analysis of Squid Catch**.
-Project A establishes the spatial foundation and aggregation logic, while Project B builds predictive capability on top of that framework.
+This project is a direct continuation of **hotspot_dynamics — 20-Year Spatio-Temporal Hotspot Analysis of Squid Catch**. hotspot_dynamics establishes the spatial foundation and aggregation logic, while Project B builds predictive capability on top of that framework.

 ---